✦ Scandinavian-inspired design, curated for modern living

 Lowers humidity Less condensation and dampness Does not remove fine particles

-Dries surfaces Makes mold growth less likely Does not remove existing mold
+Helps dry damp conditions Makes mold growth less favorable Does not remove existing mold

-Uses a basic pre-filter May catch lint and larger debris Not a substitute for HEPA filtration
+Uses a basic pre-filter on many models May catch lint and larger debris Not a substitute for HEPA filtration

-Collects water Helps manage damp rooms Does not remove VOCs or odors at the source
+Collects water Helps manage damp rooms Does not remove VOCs or most odors at their source

 Limited Air Filtration

-The filter in most dehumidifiers is not built for deep air cleaning.
+The filter in most standard dehumidifiers is not built for deep air cleaning.
 It usually protects the machine from dust buildup, but it does not perform like a HEPA filter.
-According to the EPA, a HEPA filter can theoretically remove at least 99.97% of dust, pollen, mold, bacteria, and other airborne particles at 0.3 microns.
+According to the EPA, a HEPA filter can theoretically remove at least 99.97% of dust, pollen, mold, bacteria, and other airborne particles at the 0.3-micron test size.

-That matters because many indoor air problems are particle problems.
-Dust, pollen, smoke, and pet dander need filtration.
-Moisture needs dehumidification.
-They overlap in how they affect comfort, but they are not the same problem.
+That distinction matters because many indoor air problems are particle problems.
+Dust, pollen, smoke particles, pet dander, and airborne mold spores need effective particle filtration.
+Excess moisture needs dehumidification.
+They can occur in the same room, but they require different solutions.

 Air Purifier Comparison

-An air purifier, also called a portable air cleaner, uses a fan to pull room air through one or more filters.
-For particles, the most useful feature is a properly sized HEPA filter or high-efficiency particle filter.
-For gases and some odors, look for activated carbon or another sorbent filter designed for gases.
+An air purifier, also called a portable air cleaner, uses a fan to move room air through one or more filters.
+For particles, look for a properly sized unit with HEPA or another proven high-efficiency particle filter.
+For certain gases and odors, look for activated carbon or another sorbent filter designed for gases.

 High humidity Dehumidifier Removes water vapor from the air

-Dampness plus allergens Both Controls moisture and filters particles
+Dampness plus airborne pollutants Both Controls moisture and filters airborne contaminants

-That does not mean a dehumidifier removes allergens already in the air.
-It means the dehumidifier changes the room conditions so some triggers are less likely to grow or thrive.
-For example, if a basement is constantly damp, lowering humidity can help reduce musty odor and make the space less favorable for mold growth.
+That does not mean a dehumidifier removes the allergens already floating in the air.
+Instead, it changes the environment.
+For example, if a basement stays humid, lowering relative humidity can reduce condensation and make surfaces less favorable for new mold growth.

-For moisture control, aim to keep indoor relative humidity below 60%, and ideally around 30% to 50% when possible.
+For moisture control, keep indoor relative humidity below 60%, and ideally around 30% to 50% when possible.

-For better results, pair humidity control with regular cleaning, good ventilation, sealed leaks, and an air purifier when airborne particles are the main concern.
+For better indoor-air control, combine appropriate humidity levels with regular cleaning, effective ventilation or source control, repaired leaks, and particle filtration when airborne allergens are the main concern.

-Warning: A dehumidifier can help prevent mold-friendly conditions, but it does not remove existing mold or fix the water source.
-If you see mold, find and repair the moisture problem, then clean or remove contaminated materials safely.
+Warning: A dehumidifier can reduce mold-friendly moisture, but it does not remove existing mold or repair the source of water.
+If you find mold, identify and correct the moisture problem and clean or remove contaminated material using appropriate guidance.

-If the dampness comes from a leak, foundation seepage, roof problem, or poor bathroom ventilation, the dehumidifier is only a temporary helper.
-Fix the moisture source first, then use the dehumidifier to keep humidity in a healthier range.
+If dampness comes from a plumbing leak, foundation seepage, roof problem, flooding, or inadequate ventilation, do not treat the dehumidifier as the complete fix.
+Correct the moisture source first, then use dehumidification when needed to keep humidity controlled.

 Why Dehumidifiers Don’t Remove VOCs

-A dehumidifier does not remove most volatile organic compounds, or VOCs, because VOCs are gases, not moisture.
-VOCs can come from paints, varnishes, cleaning products, adhesives, air fresheners, pressed wood products, and some building materials.
+A standard dehumidifier does not remove most volatile organic compounds, or VOCs, because VOCs are gases rather than water vapor.
+The EPA identifies paints, cleaning products, adhesives, furnishings, and many other products as possible indoor VOC sources.

 Air Purifier vs. Dehumidifier: Which One Do You Need?